 Physicists believe the CMB is radiation is from the “early times” and has redshifted so much that it has a redshift of 1090, which is 100 times more than any radiation redshift we have seen from any other object or event.
 They believe that at emission, about 380000 years after the Big Bang, the CMB photons had a temperature of around 3000 K.

-Eventually the photons cool through collisions, including very small scale drag through the superfluid, until they reach what appears to be a steady-state.
-The 2.7 Kelvin black body spectrum of the CMB corresponds to the black body radiation spectrum of cold superfluid dominated by lower energy photons and neutrinos.
-Those superfluid particles have yielded their original Planck energy in a series of transactions until each photon is nearly tapped out of energy*.
+Eventually the photons cool through collisions, including the galaxy local expansions traversed on the path, until they reach what appears to be a steady-state.
+The 2.7 Kelvin black body spectrum of the CMB corresponds to the black body radiation spectrum of cold æther.
+Those æther particles have yielded their original Planck energy in a series of transactions until each æther particle is nearly tapped out of energy*.

-* Note 1: Even though each individual particle in the superfluid averages a very cold temperature of 2.7 K, there are so many particles per unit volume that if we can learn how to tap into the superfluid it can be the ultimate resource for energy and matter.
+* Note 1: Even though each individual particle in the æther averages a very cold temperature of 2.7 K, there are so many particles per unit volume that if we can learn how to tap into the æther it can be the ultimate resource for energy and matter.